XDC-Community/docs/learn/how-to-articles/how-to-create-a-react-app-to-interact-with-xrc20-and-xrc721-tokens.md

 **OBS:.** _Depending on Network Conditions, Transaction approval can be slower than in the demo video...
 If thats the case, you just need to be a little bit patient_

+For more information on XDC Network Development please visit [the XDC Community Docs site](https://docs.xdc.community/)